 It’s important for individuals with Alzheimer’s disease to get at least 7 to 8 hours of sleep each night.
 Receiving a healthy amount of sleep is connected to greater amyloid removal and can indirectly slow the development of Alzheimer’s.
 On the other hand, sleep deprivation has been linked to Alzheimer’s symptoms such as inflammation along your nervous system and abnormal amounts of beta-amyloid and tau protein.
 To keep your family member healthy, the staff at our Alzheimer’s care facility are dedicated to keeping the community members on a regular sleep schedule.

 Perform Stimulating Activities

-On top of the immersive life enrichment programs at our Alzheimer’s facility, your family member dealing with this disease can receive personalized care services that include hobbies and activities they used to enjoy in the past.
-Stimulation is also maintained through simple everyday puzzles by strategizing or problem-solving with types of activities such as crosswords, sudoku puzzles, chess, checkers, and card games.
+On top of the immersive life enrichment programs at our Alzheimer’s care assisted living facility, your family member dealing with this disease can receive personalized care services that include hobbies and activities they used to enjoy in the past.
+The staff at our Alzheimer’s care community in Oakbrook Terrace are committed to keeping your family member mentally stimulated by providing puzzles and activities such as crosswords, sudoku puzzles, chess, checkers, and card games.

 Alzheimer’s Care Community in Oakbrook Terrace, IL